ethereum-optimism/superchain-ops/tasks/eth/1-security-council-phase-0/README.md

 Now click on the "State" tab.
 Verify that:

-1. There are only two single state override at address `0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`:
+1. There are only two state overrides at address `0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`:

    a.
 One of them overrides storage slot `0x4` to new value